-To receive your testamur on the graduation date, follow the 3 steps on this page.
+To receive your testamur on the graduation date, you must follow the steps on this page.

-You are required to submit two digital copies of the final and examined version of your PhD or Masters by Research thesis - a public version and a master copy.
+You must deposit two digital copies in PDF format of the final and examined version of your PhD or Masters by Research thesis - a master copy and a public version.

-The public version of your thesis will be made available online.
-Ensure you adhere to the Copyright guidelines and modify the public version to exclude any third party copyright material for which permission has not been given.
+3. Check for third-party copyright.
+Ensure you adhere to the Copyright guidelines and modify the public version to exclude any third-party copyright material for which permission has not been given.